mindspore-ai/docs/docs/api_java/source_en/lite_session.md

 - Returns

-Whether the set  virtual batch is successful.
+Whether the virtual batch is successfully set.